monimoyd/15A_Generate_Mask_Depth_Dataset/README.md

 ![](https://github.com/sudhakarmlal/EVA4/blob/master/Session14-15/Images/Depth.png)

-5.Design Choices and Issues faced
+# 5.Design Choices and Issues faced and how we resolved

-- We have decided to take grey images as it will take less computation
+- We have decided to take grey images as it will take less computation and less size
 - We have decided to keep 10 batches of images so as to easier manage.
-For each batch, a separate zip file is created which will have fg, bg, fg_bg, mask, depth_fg_bg, black_msk.
-This will help in training as unit can be trained independently
+For each batch, a separate zip file is created which will have fg, bg, fg_bg, mask, depth_fg_bg, black_mask.
+This will help in training as a unit can be trained independently.
+Also while uploading, downloading it will take less time.
+Also unzipping time will be less
-- We have faced issues with colab and many of people report their good account is disabled.
+- We have faced issues with colab and many of people report their google account is disabled.
 So we decided to run it only our own laptop with GPU and as the dataset is split 10 times, it was easier to upload to google drive, and process the images.
 - The depth model when applied was very slow.
 So we changed tehe batch size to 128 and chunks of files processed were 128 at a time.
 Also Pyplot methods clf() and cla() were used so that images were saved faster
 - We used png images in intermediate step in generation of fg_bg without which we were noticing white patches around the foreground image.